 10. Reserve for Replacement.
 The Project Owner shall establish and maintain a replacement reserve in an interest-bearing account to aid in funding extraordinary maintenance and repair and replacement of capital items in accordance with applicable regulations.
 The reserve must be built up to and maintained at a level determined by HUD to be sufficient to meet projected requirements.
 For FHA transactions, Replacement Reserves shall be maintained in accordance with the FHA Regulatory Agreement.
 For all other transactions, Replacement Reserves shall be maintained in a bank account covered under a General Depository Agreement (HUD-51999) or similar instrument, as approved by HUD, where funds will be held by the PHA.

-Attachment 1B: Resident Provisions in Conversions from Public Housing to PBRA and PBV
+Resident Provisions in Conversions from Public Housing to PBRA and PBV

 This Attachment contains two sections, describing: